nayoa/sftp-s3/README.md

 ### Potential Improvements

+* Unit tests
+* Improve quality of Python code. e.g. Remove global variables and add classes
 * Change the script into an ansible playbook

 ### Built With

 * [Python 3](https://www.python.org/download/releases/3.0/) - The programming language used
+* [Pysftp] - Module/Library used to connect to SFTP and download reports
+* [Boto3] - Module/Library used to connect to AWS and upload reports to S3